edgedb/edgedb/docs/edgeql/literals.rst

   db> select to_json('{"a": 2, "b": 5}');
   {'{"a": 2, "b": 5}'}

 JSON values support indexing operators.
-The resulting value is a ``json``.
+The resulting value is also of type ``json``.

 .. code-block:: edgeql-repl